php-unified/log/README.md

 Normal operation can continue, but might disrupt again.
 The user experience did get affected.

-###### FATAL
+###### WARNING

-A fatal(ity) is a complete failure of the application.
+A warning is a potential failure in the application.
-Immediate action should be taken.
-Normal operation most likely can not be continued without action.
+Normal operation can continue, but the underlying issue can result in additional issues with a greater severity.
-The user experience is completely disrupted.
+The user experience most likely didn't get affected.

+###### NOTICE

+A notice is a minor disruption in the application.
+Normal operation is possible.
+However the warning can have adverse affects if left untreated.

+###### INFO

+These logs are meant to supply information about the system.
+E.g. which processes have been run.

+###### DEBUG

+Logs information meant for developers.
+E.g. performance statistics.

 #### PhpUnified\Log\Common\OptionalLoggingInterface